tomodachi94/hydrus-ocr/README.md

 * `HYDRUS_OCR_API_URL`: The base URL for the client API.
 This looks like `http://localhost:45869` by default.
 * `HYDRUS_OCR_TAG_SERVICE_KEY`: The service key for the tag service.
 This is a long hexadecimal string.
 * `HYDRUS_OCR_LOOP_DELAY`: This controls the frequency at which the program checks for files to OCR.
 The default value causes a check every 10 seconds; increase or decrease depending on how many requests your Hydrus server can handle at once.
 * `HYDRUS_OCR_LANGUAGE`: The language to OCR the text in (defaults to English).
 See the [Tesseract documentation](https://tesseract-ocr.github.io/tessdoc/Data-Files) for a full list of languages.
-Make sure to install the language you want if it isn't available by default.
+Make sure to install the language(s) you want if it isn't available by default.
+Multiple languages are supported by separating each with a plus (like `eng+deu+jpn`).

 ## FAQ